Exlll/ConfigLib/README.md

    referenced by the annotation is selected.
 2. Otherwise, if the `ConfigurationProperties` contain a serializer for the type in question, that serializer is returned.
+    * Serializers created by factories that were added through `addSerializerFactory` for some type take precedence over serializers added by `addSerializer` for the same type.
 3. Otherwise, if this library defines a serializer for that type, that serializer is selected.
 4. Ultimately, if no serializer can be found, an exception is thrown.